MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium/index.md

 1. Update your tests to use the built-in `EdgeDriver` and related classes that Selenium 4 provides instead.

 1. Remove all usages of the `EdgeOptions.UseChromium` property.
-This property no longer exists in Selenium 4, because Selenium 4 supports Chromium-based Microsoft Edge only.
+This property no longer exists in Selenium 4, because Selenium 4 supports only Microsoft Edge (Chromium).

 * * *